mimeosd/aniketchavan2211/python/Readme.md

 ### Check if NOT

-To check if a certain phrase or character is NOT present in a string, we can use the keyword not in.
+To check if a certain phrase or character is NOT present in a string, we can use the keyword `not in`.

 **Example:**

-Check if "expensive" is NOT present in the following text:
+Check if `expensive` is NOT present in the following text:

 ```python
 txt = "The best things in life are free!"